 Free e-book for writers!

-Multiple award-winning author Felicity Castagna has published an incredibly useful writing resource, So You Want to be a Writer, available for free download in e-book form.
+Multiple award-winning author Felicity Castagna has published an incredibly useful writing resource, So You Want to be a Writer, available for free online access in e-book form.

 The book is for writers who are just getting started or who may have already begun: it’s for writers who want to know how to submit to a magazine or literary journal and where to find the right one for their work; writers who need strategies for submitting to writing competitions and a list of ones to choose from; writers interested in blogging and online promotional spaces, writers who need advice on applying for fellowships, mentorships and residencies; and writers wanting to find a writing community.

-So You Want to be a Writer? is available for free download here and was launched as part of the Sydney Writers’ Festival Suburban program along with an information panel of the same name.
+So You Want to be a Writer? is available for free online access here and was launched as part of the Sydney Writers’ Festival Suburban program along with an information panel of the same name.

 About the Author